sav-che/TL-2/Authors/Sparrman, Anders {std. Sparrm.}.md

-> [!cite] BHL link: this entry starts at [page 773](https://www.biodiversitylibrary.org/item/104077#page/787/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 773](https://www.biodiversitylibrary.org/page/33333912) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Sparrman, Anders (1748-1820), Swedish botanist, physician and traveller; studied at Uppsala with, e.g., C. Linnaeus; Dr. med. h.c.
 Uppsala 1775; titular professor Uppsala 1781; curator of the natural history cabinet of the Swedish Academy of Sciences 1780-1797; lectured at the college of medicine of Stockholm 1790-1803, assessor 1803-1820; naval physician on a trip to the East Indies and China under C.G.
-Ekeberg 1765-1767; with Cook on his second voyage 1772-1775, at the Cape in 1772 and 1775-1776; on the African west coast and the Cape Verde Islands 1787-1788. (*Sparrm.*).
+Ekeberg 1765-1767; with Cook on his second voyage 1772-1775, at the Cape in 1772 and 1775-1776; on the African west coast and the Cape Verde Islands 1787-1788.
+**Abbreviated name**: *Sparrm.*

 #### Herbarium and types